bryceandy/laravel_pesapal/README.md

 }
 ```

-This controller method will be called every time PesaPal sends you an IPN notification until the payment is completed or has failed.
+This controller method will be called every time Pesapal sends you an IPN notification until the payment is completed or has failed.

-# IMPORTANT
+## IMPORTANT

-## Register IPN settings
+### Register IPN settings

-On your PesaPal dashboard find your Account Settings and click IPN Settings.
+On your Pesapal dashboard find your Account Settings and click IPN Settings.

 Fill in your website domain for example `yourWebsite.com` and IPN listener URL, for example `yourWebsite.co.tz/pesapal-ipn-listener`.

-This is important so that PesaPal can send IPN notifications.
+This is important so that Pesapal can send IPN notifications.

-# License
+## License

 MIT License.

-# Contributors
+## Contributors

-The base of this package is from the PHP API of [PesaPal](https://pesapal.com)
+This package is based from the PHP API of [Pesapal](https://pesapal.com)

   - [BryceAndy](http://bryceandy.com) > hello@bryceandy.com